mgechev/revive/RULES_DESCRIPTIONS.md

 ## use-any

-_Description_: Since GO 1.18, `interface{}` has an alias: `any`.
+_Description_: Since Go 1.18, `interface{}` has an alias: `any`.
 This rule proposes to replace instances of `interface{}` with `any`.

 _Configuration_: N/A

 ## useless-break

 _Description_: This rule warns on useless `break` statements in case clauses of switch and select statements.
-GO, unlike other programming languages like C, only executes statements of the selected case while ignoring the subsequent case clauses.
+Go, unlike other programming languages like C, only executes statements of the selected case while ignoring the subsequent case clauses.
 Therefore, inserting a `break` at the end of a case clause has no effect.

 Because `break` statements are rarely used in case clauses, when switch or select statements are inside a for-loop, the programmer might wrongly assume that a `break` in a case clause will take the control out of the loop.